GSoC2020 Project Report

 - Since the weight object is being refactored to remove the legacy part and adopt new features from newly available libraries like

-. - Additionally, the interface once merged will be in the alpha-testing phase and I’m expecting new bugs to pop-in which we were not able to test.
+pandasandxarray.
+I’ll need to reflect these changes to the interface once they are incorporated into thelibpysal. - Additionally, the interface once merged will be in the alpha-testing phase and I’m expecting new bugs to pop-in which we were not able to test.
 Therefore I’ll have to be available to provide the bug fixes for a few initial months of merging the interface.

 - However optimized the weights builder can be, there will be still a chance that the program will run out of memory as the raster size increases.
 One ambitious idea when working on the interface was related to lazily building the weights object.
 I did some early explorational prototyping for this part ([WIP] : Lazy weights object for raster interface) but it’ll require a massive change in the structure of the weights object probably a new class only supporting lazy operations.
 Once it is successfully implemented all the conversion and computation will be lazy which will allow users to use larger than memory rasters, albeit the computations will be slow.